-As you know, this blog is named for tasty, tastydumplings.
-And just to make sure we're not falsely advertising, I'll post some barbecue-glazed dumplings I recently made with friends.
-(Caveat: it's more about the tasty barbecue sauce than the method of cooking).
+As you know, this blog is named for tasty, tasty dumplings.
+So to make sure it’s not false advertising, I occasionally post some dumpling recipes.
+Below, a recipe for barbecue-glazed pork dumplings that I recently made with friends, with pictures:

 Barbecue-Glazed Pork Dumplings

 One pound package of 4 to 5 inch round dumpling wrappers, room temperature

 1. Finely chop the cabbage and cook up bacon to get the bacon fat.

 2. In a fine mesh colander, mix chopped cabbage with two teaspoons of the salt.
 Let it stand for 10 minutes as you do other things, then grab handfuls of cabbage and squeeze them to remove the liquid!

 3. Transfer the drained cabbage to a large bowl and add the pork, bacon fat, pepper, remaining 1/4 teaspoon of salt, and a half cup of barbecue sauce… mmmm.

 4. Use your hands to squish and blend it together.
 Stir ¼ cup water into the remaining sauce.